tsengia/tsengia/README.md

 - [DBusBlocks](https://github.com/tsengia/DBusBlocks) - A block based environment to build DBus introspection files, built with [Google Blockly](https://developers.google.com/blockly/)
 - [Bash1602Driver](https://github.com/tsengia/Bash1602Driver) - A program to control a 16x2 LCD on a Raspberry Pi 1, Model B. Written in pure Bash because I am crazy.

-:book: I am currently learning Rust, interested in [Logos](https://github.com/maciejhirsz/logos) and [Tauri](https://github.com/tauri-apps/tauri).
+:book: I am currently learning more about AWS.

 :star: Things I find interesting:
 - [NixOS](https://nixos.org/) - An OS built on top of a functional package manager.
 Take a look at this [blog post by Flying Circus](https://flyingcircus.io/blog/thoughts-on-systems-management-methods/) for why I find it interesting.